 - (d) Agricultural lands.
 Lands that qualify for agricultural tax exemption by the Alachua County Property Appraiser and have an agriculture future land use designation on the City of Alachua Comprehensive Plan Future Land Use Map are exempt from the requirements of this section, except for the following: - (i) A tree removal permit shall be required for the removal of champion and heritage trees located within 50 feet of the property boundary line or within 400 feet of a public park; and - (ii) A notice of activity must be submitted to the Land Development Regulations Administrator no less than seven days prior to any cutting and removal of trees or the clearing of the land. - (e) Forestry.
 All bona fide commercial forestry operations are exempt from the requirements of this section where trees are grown for silviculture purposes or for intended sale in the course of business.
-However, owners of commercial forestry operations shall submit a notice of activity to the Land Development Regulations Administrator prior to the commencement of any timber harvesting, mechanical site preparation, or land clearing. - (f) The removal, trimming, pruning, or alteration of nonregulated trees or vegetation growing within the area of any public or private utility easement or drainage easement or right-of-way is exempt from the provisions of this section, provided such work is done by or under the control of the operating utility company, governmental agency, or entity responsible for the maintenance of said facility. - (g) Removal of nuisance trees or trees identified in the Florida Exotic Pest Plant Council's List of Invasive Plant Species, as amended. is exempt from the terms and provisions of this section. - (G) Site plan and subdivision plat requirements. - (1) It is the intent and purpose of this section, among other objectives, to ensure to the extent reasonably practicable, the survival of existing trees on sites being developed or altered.
-Recognizing the impossibility of protecting all trees, the owner or developer of a site, with the approval of the LDR Administrator, shall designate those trees to be preserved and the level of protection to be afforded them based on the following categories: - (a) Category I trees.
-Those trees identified during the predesign on-site meeting as being healthy heritage trees which are required to be retained in accordance with the approved site plan or subdivision plat.
-All champion trees shall be protected to Category I standards. - (b) Category II trees.
-Those trees identified during the predesign meeting which are desirable to retain, but due to location and development activities, cannot be protected to the level of Category I trees. - (c) Category III trees.
-Those trees which due to the number or location, cannot receive the level of protection afforded to Categories I and II trees, yet add to the landscape and may survive development activities.
+However, owners of commercial forestry operations shall submit a notice of activity to the Land Development Regulations Administrator prior to the commencement of any timber harvesting, mechanical site preparation, or land clearing. - (f) The removal, trimming, pruning, or alteration of nonregulated trees or vegetation growing within the area of any public or private utility easement or drainage easement or right-of-way is exempt from the provisions of this section, provided such work is done by or under the control of the operating utility company, governmental agency, or entity responsible for the maintenance of said facility. - (g) Removal of nuisance trees or trees identified in the Florida Exotic Pest Plant Council's List of Invasive Plant Species, as amended. is exempt from the terms and provisions of this section. - (G) Site plan and subdivision plat requirements. - (1) Site plans and construction plan shall include consideration of tree preservation and approval shall constitute the issuance of a tree removal permit consistent with the approved plan. - (a) Applicants for site plans and construction plans shall provide aerial or ground photographs of any regulated, heritage, or champion trees to be preserved.
+The applicant shall mark and reasonably locate upon the site plan or construction plan drawing, all champion, heritage, and other regulated trees to be retained, relocated or removed.
+The applicant shall mark and reasonably locate upon the site plan or construction plan or construction plan all nuisance trees or trees identified in the Florida Exotic Pest Plant